TLESORT/Continual_Learning_Data_Former/Readme.md

 -   mnishion : concatenation of Mnist and Fashion-Mnist
 -   core50 (in developpment)

-Some supplementary option are possible:
+### Some supplementary option are possible:
+-   The number of tasks can be choosed (1, 3, 5 and 10 have been tested normally)
--   Class order can be shuffled for disjoint tasks
+-   Classes order can be shuffled for disjoint tasks
 -   We can choose the magnitude of rotation for rotations mnist
--   Of course we can choose the number of tasks (1, 3, 5 and 10 have been tested normally)

 ### Few possible commands